Out of the Blue: The Unraveling of Operation Market-Garden

 Rounding out the non-Spaniards were two Armenians, including Private Bedros Krikor Pirlian, a tailor from Istanbul, who had become Dronne’s aide).
 Some two or three of the group were stateless individuals, according to Dronne.
 (Data compiled by author & Dronne, A Spanish Company in the Battle for France and Germany, loc.
 107, 15%)

 A group photo of the 9th Company when it was in England.
-Unfortunately, I have not been able to identify many of the men in this photograph or determine if all the individuals in this image were the Spanish-component of the company.
+Unfortunately, I have not been able to identify many of the men in this photograph.

 Continue reading “Paris 1944, 2.
 Carnage”